xiv3r/Xiaomi-Mi-Router-4C-KeeneticOS-3.7.4/README.md

-# Xiaomi Router 4C Keenetic 3.7.4 Firmware with USB-mod support
+# KeeneticOS 3.7.4 with USB-mod support for Xiaomi 4C Router

-Install Keenetic on Xiaomi 4C Router | SPI_NOR GigaDevice GD25Q128*
+Note: SPI_NOR must be GigaDevice GD25Q128B*** only

 Note: If you have a router without USB, then you can install it too.